National Lottery (Ireland): Administrative and regulatory issues

+The answer to a 2025 Dáil question listed ten sanctions imposed by the lottery regulator on PLI since 2015.

 In 2015, representatives of PLI appeared before the Oireachtas Finance Committee to explain technological faults affecting the running of the National Lottery.
 One problem had delayed the midweek Lotto draw scheduled for 4 February 2015 until the following day, the first time a Lotto draw had been postponed.

 In 2020, following an investigation, the National Lottery regulator found that PLI had breached three provisions of the National Lottery Act 2013, as well as its licence with the Irish state, by omitting top prizes totaling €180,000 from three scratchcard games, one held in 2015 and two held in 2019.
 The investigation found that the omissions were due to human error.
 PLI returned the prizes to consumers through a New Year's Special Draw and also made a €50,000 donation to a mental health charity.

-In December 2022, PLI chief executive Andrew Algeo was questioned by the Irish parliament's Public Accounts Committee regarding PLI's use of unclaimed prizes.
-Members of the committee criticised PLI for allocating 98 percent of €122 million in unclaimed winnings since 2015 to marketing expenses, while allocating only 2 percent towards extra prizes.
-Although Algeo defended the marketing expenditure as necessary to promote the lottery, Sinn Féin TD Matt Carthy accused PLI of "taking the piss really in terms of what you’re giving towards top-up prizes".
+In 2022, the Public Accounts Committee questioned PLI CEO Andrew Algeo regarding the company's use of unclaimed winnings between 2015 and 2021, an amount totaling over €124 million.
+PLI was criticized for allocating €120 million of this sum to marketing expenses while allocating less than €2 million towards top-up prizes.
+Algeo defended the marketing expenditure as necessary promotion for the lottery and stated that PLI had remained compliant with the licence terms.
+The committee also questioned lottery regulator Carol Boate over PLI's use of unclaimed winnings.
+Some members called Boate a "bystander" on the issue while Fine Gael TD Jennifer Carroll MacNeill criticised her for not seeking external legal advice.

+Also in 2022, the regulator fined PLI €150,000 for breach of licence after it failed to bar some problem gamblers from online platforms, even though those users had elected to avail of a permanent self-exclusion option introduced in 2019.
+An investigation by the regulator identified 126 self-excluded users whose accounts had been deleted in error in October 2021, rather than permanently closed.
+Of these, 16 had subsequently opened new online accounts and 10 had resumed gambling on the platform.
+It was the first time PLI had been financially penalised due to problems identified by the regulator.

+In 2024 the regulator withheld €23,000 from PLI for 394 prizes unclaimed over a six-week period in 2022 when the website's "Check My Numbers" facility mistakenly told some users their numbers had not won.